gilescope/book-exploring-async-basics/src/1_concurrent_vs_parallel.md

 We call the concept of progressing multiple tasks at the same time `Multitasking`.
 There are several ways to multitask.
 One is by **progressing** tasks concurrently, but not at the same time.
-Another is to progress two tasks at the same time in parallel.
+Another is to progress two tasks at the exact same time in parallel.
-Parallelism can a way of achieving of concurrency.

-When we progress tasks concurrently we say they progress in an asynchronous manner.
-Asynchronous code execution is therefore the way we handle concurrency in programming.

 ![paralell vs concurrency](./images/definitions.jpg)

 ## Lets start off with some definitions